 Skip to main content

-For men living with Multiple Sclerosis (MS), managing health goes beyond symptom management—it involves navigating specific considerations that can impact overall wellbeing and quality of life.
-In a recent webinar, MS nurse Michael Mortensen discussed some key tips and strategies, that have been tailored for you in supporting your male patients with MS:
+For men living with multiple sclerosis (MS), managing health goes beyond symptom management – it involves navigating specific considerations that can impact overall wellbeing and quality of life.
+In a recent webinar, MS nurse Michael Mortensen discussed some key tips and strategies tailored to support your male patients with MS.

 2. Health checks for men with MS